Daniel Lafferty

-Daniel Patrick "Danny" Lafferty (born 18 May 1989) is a Northern Irish professional footballer who plays as a left back for Sligo Rovers.
+Daniel Patrick Lafferty (born 18 May 1989) is a Northern Irish professional footballer who plays as a left back, for Ballymena United.

 Career

 Early career

-Lafferty started his career in the youth team of Oxford United stars before moving on to Celtic in the summer of 2006.
+Lafferty started his career in the youth team of Oxford United Stars before moving on to Celtic in the summer of 2006.
 In March 2010, joined Scottish First Division side Ayr United on loan until the end of the season.
 He made his début for the club in a 2–0 win over Morton, also scoring in a 1–1 draw with Dundee.
 In the summer of 2010, Lafferty was released by Celtic and signed for his hometown club Derry City of the League of Ireland First Division.
 Lafferty made 12 appearances during the 2010 season as Derry were promoted to the Premier Division as champions.
 During the 2011 season he spent time on trial at Championship clubs Derby County and Brighton & Hove Albion, but failed to sign a contract.